- slide 1 of 4

 Introducing the Concept of Rationing to Kids

 Kids today have no concept of food rationing.
-The United States has been a land of plenty ever since today's students can remember.
+The United States has been a land of plenty ever since this country's children can remember.
 The very concept of governmental rationing will probably be very interesting and foreign to kids.
 But children in the 1940s had to deal with food rationing during World War II.

 Food rationing started in the spring of 1942, when the government realized that something must be done to control the supply and demand of certain foods.
 Food had to be shipped to the troops fighting overseas, and this left a shortage in the United States.
 Rationing would ensure that wealthy families couldn't just buy large quantities of foods that were in short supply at a higher price.
 This meant that every family, rich or poor, here on the home front would be affected by food rationing.
 Food rationing came to an end in 1946.